ayushpoddar16/News-extension/README.md

 # 📰 Poddar News - Chrome Extension

-Poddar News is a lightweight Chrome extension that provides the latest cricket news at your fingertips.
+Poddar News is a lightweight Chrome extension that provides the latest news at your fingertips.
 Stay informed with real-time updates right from your browser!

-## 🚀 Features
+##🚀 Features

-- ✅ Fetches the latest cricket news automatically
+✅ Fetches the latest news automatically

-- ✅ Click on any news headline to view full details
+✅ Click on any news headline to view full details

-- ✅ User-friendly interface with an elegant design
+✅ User-friendly interface with an elegant design

-- ✅ Works seamlessly within the Chrome browser
+✅ Works seamlessly within the Chrome browser

 ## 📌 Installation Guide